daikichidaze/resume_jp/index_en.md

 **Manager / New business planner / Software engineer** _Key projects:_

-- <strong>Lauch New business planning process in the company</strong>.
-Appealed for lack of new planning function and planned a new framework.
-Started next year as a single team by myself, expanding to a total of 3 members in 2 years (local members in Thailand).
+- <strong>Lauch New business planning process in the company.</strong> Proposed for lack of new planning function and planned a framework for it.
+Started next year as a **new single team** by myself, expanding to a total of 3 members in 2 years (local members in Thailand).
-- <strong>Developed digitalization support business</strong>.
-Started a digitization support business applying No code tools with few software engineers.
+- <strong>Developed digitalization support business.</strong> Started a digitization support business applying No code tools with few software engineers.
 Started IT consultation service by communicating directly with end-users from a neutral standpoint.
 Completed more than 5 projects totaling over 5M THB.
+The business was highly regarded as a cornerstone of the application business throughout the company.

 ### KOZO KEIKAKU ENGINEERING Inc., Tokyo Japan (2016 to 2019)

-**Mathematical optimization engineer / Consultant**

-- Project leader / Data Scientist / System Engineer
+**Mathematical optimization engineer / Consultant** Worked as Project manager / Data Scientist / System Engineer / Educator
-- Educator in the department
-  - I restructured the department's education system, which had been in a state of disarray.
-    - There was an urgent need to improve the skills of junior members because of internal resource transfers.

----
+_KEY projects_

+- <strong>Simulator development and data analysis for MaaS planning.</strong> Development of a discrete event simulator for preliminary verification of new mobility service planning (python/simpy).
+Analyzed and reported simulation results.
+As project manager, managed progress, quality control, and client negotiation for each phase of the project, which was worth 40M JPY in 3 years.
+- <strong>Automation of floor plan design in housing.</strong> Development of automated design algorithms using heuristic techniques (C#).
+Collaborated with a major Japanese construction company to explore new possibilities for applications of mathematical optimization technology.
+Horizontal deployment to other companies in the industry was also considered, resulting in a 2 year, 30M JPY project.

 ## CERTIFICATION